Sanaebadi97/pushe-and-oneSignal/README.md

 after This You Should go to Android Studio and Write Some Codes According The One Signal
-DOCUMENTS (https://documentation.onesignal.com/docs/dashboard) and Install Your App ...
- After That You Can Send New Push To Your Users...
+DOCUMENTS (https://documentation.onesignal.com/docs/dashboard) and Install Your App ... for generate a google server api key go to this (https://documentation.onesignal.com/docs/generate-a-google-server-api-key) or this video on youtube (https://www.youtube.com/watch?v=-k292jErDog) After That You Can Send New Push To Your Users...